civican/legisinfo/44-1/bills/S-5/bill_text.md

     and, except for the purposes of sections 66 to 66.2, 80 to 89 and 104 to 115, includes

   **(2)** Subsection 3(1) of the Act is amended by adding the following in alphabetical order:

+    **healthy environment** means an environment that is clean, healthy and sustainable. (**environnement sain**)

+    **precautionary principle** means Principle 15 of the 1992 Rio Declaration on Environment and Development, which provides that the lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation if there are threats of serious or irreversible damage. (**principe de précaution**)

     **vulnerable population** means a group of individuals within the Canadian population who, due to greater susceptibility or greater exposure, may be at an increased risk of experiencing adverse health effects from exposure to substances. (**population vulnérable**)